 Submit a notice of objection to someone’s wedding

-If you think there are legal reasons why a couple shouldn’t get married or have a civil union, you can lodge a caveat or notice of objection.
+If you think there are legal reasons why someone shouldn’t get married or have a civil union, you can lodge a caveat or notice of objection.

 What it is

-A caveat (for marriages) or a notice of objection (for civil unions) is a written document that explains the legal reasons why you think a couple shouldn’t be allowed a marriage licence.
+A caveat (for marriages) or a notice of objection (for civil unions) is a written document that explains the legal reasons why you think someone should not be allowed a marriage licence.